SexBomb Girls: History

 As of August 4, 2017, it was announced that SB NewGen would be co-managed in unison by J Entertainment and Viva Artists Agency.

-In 2023, Sexbomb Dancers are reunited when an online streaming giant announced their new subscription rate in a new advert featuring members Rochelle Pangilinan, Jopay Paguia, Che-che Tolentino, Sunshine Garcia, Mia Pangyarihan, and Johlan Veluz.
-They reprised ‘The Spageti Song’ with new lyrics advertising the online streaming giant lowering their rate for all devices.
+In 2023, The original SexBomb Dancers Rochelle Pangilinan, Jopay Paguia, Che-Che Tolentino, Sunshine Garcia, Mia Pangyarihan, and Johlan Veluz reunited when online streaming giant Netflix announced their new subscription rate in a new advert.
+They reprised ‘The Spageti Song’ with new lyrics.